Supreme Court of the Australian Capital Territory: History

 The first judge of the Supreme Court was Lionel Lukin, who served from 1934 to 1943, and the court's first sitting was on 12 February 1934 at Acton House (the building was demolished in 1940).
 The court moved to the Hotel Acton in early 1935, then to the new Patent Office in Barton in 1941, and then to the Law Courts Building on the western side of City Hill, on 8 May 1963.

+From its creation in 1976 until 2002, appeals from the Supreme Court were heard by a full bench of the Federal Court of Australia.
+The judges of the Supreme Court were usually also Federal Court judges and it was "the usual practice" that at least one sit on appeals to that court.